marklogic/flux/docs/common-options.md

 ## Previewing data

-The `--preview` option works on every command in NT.
+The `--preview` option works on every command in Flux.
 For example, given a set of Parquet files in a directory, you can preview an import without writing any of the data to MarkLogic:

 ```